Apple's pricey iPhone X, subscriptions deliver earnings beat

 Apple has responded to a plateauing global smartphone market by launching ever-more expensive phones and diversifying into services.
 Chief Executive Tim Cook credited "wearables", a category which includes wireless earphones and the Apple Watch, with making growing contributions as well.

-And Apple has used its pile of cash to buttress share prices, buying back US$20 billion in stock in the quarter, part of a US$100 billion stock buyback program.
+And Apple has used its pile of cash to buttress share prices, buying back US$20 billion in stock in the quarter, part of a US$100 billion stock buyback programme.

 "The lesson Apple’s management has learned from the iPhone X, is when you sell a smartphone for more than US$1,000 you can sell fewer units and still reap the financial benefits," said analyst Thomas Forte from D.A.
 Davidson & Co.